oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/cholesky_inversion/README.md

 2. Using two copies of the compute matrix in order to be able to read a full row and a full column per cycle.
 3. Converting the nested loop into a single merged loop and applying Triangular Loop optimizations.
 This allows us to generate a design that is very well pipelined.
 4. Fully vectorizing the dot products using loop unrolling.
-5. Using the compiler flag -Xsfp-relaxed to re-order floating point operations and allowing the inference of a specialized dot-product DSP.
-This further reduces the number of DSP blocks needed by the implementation, the overall latency, and pipeline depth.
-6. Using an efficient memory banking scheme to generate high performance hardware (all local memories are single-read, single-write).
+5. Using an efficient memory banking scheme to generate high performance hardware (all local memories are single-read, single-write).
-7. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.
+6. Using the `fpga_reg` attribute to insert more pipeline stages where needed to improve the frequency achieved by the design.
-8. Using the input matrices properties (hermitian positive matrices) to reduce the number of operations.
+7. Using the input matrices properties (hermitian positive matrices) to reduce the number of operations.
 For example, the (_LI_*) * _LI_ computation only requires to compute half of the output matrix as the result is symmetric.

 ### Source Code Breakdown